 CSU's entry-level Doctor of Occupational Therapy program is designed using subject- and learner-centered principles.
 Engaging in active learning and focusing on occupation, graduates become occupational therapy practitioners who can and will embrace collaboration and leadership in the field.
-Our candidacy application has been accepted by our accrediting agency (Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association located at 6116 Executive Blvd., Suite 200, North Bethesda, MD 20852-4929, (301) 652-6611; accred@aota.org).
-The program has entered its first two classes and is currently engaged in the accreditation process, although not yet fully accredited.
+The OTD program was granted 7-year accreditation in December 2024 by our accrediting agency (Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association located at 7501 Wisconsin Ave, Suite 510E, Bethesda, MD 20814, (301) 652-6611; accred@aota.org).
+The program has entered four cohorts of students; to date, one cohort has completed the program

 Students interested in graduate work should refer to the Graduate and Professional Bulletin and the Department of Occupational Therapy.